UKCloud/documentation/articles/azure/azs-sco.md

 ## Customer service

-**Customer Success Manager (CSM).** During your initial time with UKCloud, you'll be assigned a CSM, who will help you with your adoption of the UKCloud for Microsoft Azure service, including finding relevant systems and using UKCloud tools and processes.

-**Cloud Architects.** Cloud Architects support you during the design of solutions for the cloud platform.
+**Cloud Architect.** Cloud Architects support you during the design of solutions for the cloud platform.
 Cloud Architects are ideally placed to help reconcile your requirements with the UKCloud platform.
 We recommend engagement with a Cloud Architect when implementing complex solutions, such as those using HybridConnect or a Walled Garden.

-**Service Delivery Managers.** You'll be allocated an assigned point of contact who will provide ongoing assistance with reporting and incident escalation.
+**Service Delivery Manager (SDM).** An assigned point of contact who will provide any assistance you require during your use of the service, including onboarding, service reviews and incident reporting and escalation.

-**Support.** After the initial on-boarding and design phase, you can utilise the standard UKCloud support entitlement, which is documented in the [*Customer Engagement Factsheet*](https://ukcloud.com/wp-content/uploads/2018/08/ukcloud-factsheet-customer-care.pdf).
+**Support Desk.** After the initial onboarding and design phase, you can utilise the standard UKCloud support entitlement, which is documented in the [*Customer Engagement Factsheet*](https://ukcloud.com/wp-content/uploads/2018/08/ukcloud-factsheet-customer-care.pdf).

 ## Supporting documents and resources